CRASHSpace/COVID-19-3dprints/README.md

 ## DON'T PRINT: NIH Recommended Face Shield
 Just informational.
 We haven't received requests for this **yet**.
-It adds material to the Budmen design to protect from above; however, it increases print time from ~15 minutes to ~4 hours.
+It adds material to the Budmen design to protect from above; however, it increases print time from 1 hour to ~4 hours.

 [https://3dprint.nih.gov/discover/3dpx-013238](https://3dprint.nih.gov/discover/3dpx-013238)